Get your EIN in as fast as 7 business days. Apply now for $49

 Who Is the Responsible Party on a Corporate EIN Application?

-The responsible party must be 1 individual person -- not an entity, not a registered agent.
-The IRS requires this person to control, manage, or direct the corporation and the disposition of its funds and assets.
-For corporations, the responsible party is the president, CEO, or another principal officer listed in the articles of incorporation or bylaws.
-The IRS rejects approximately 12% of corporate EIN applications due to responsible party errors.
+The responsible party must be one individual person who controls, manages, or directs the corporation and the disposition of its funds and assets.
+For corporations, this is the president, CEO, or another principal officer listed in the articles or bylaws.
+It cannot be a company or a registered agent.

 Banking